 The property of metals in which metals produce sound when they strike a hard object or other surface are called sonorous.
 Some metals like copper, silver, gold, aluminium give musical sound when they are struck by themselves or any other object.

-Major use of copper is in making electrical wires.
-Copper is also used in making utensils, steam pipes, coin and in electroplating.
+- The major use of copper is in making electrical wires.
+Copper is also used in making utensils, steam pipes, coin and electroplating.

-Steel is an alloy of iron which is used for making parts of machines, as building material and in the construction of fridges.
-As a matter of fact, steel is said to be the back bone of industry.
+- Steel is an alloy of iron which is used for making parts of machines, as a building material and in the construction of fridges.
+As a matter of fact, steel is said to be the backbone of the industry.

-Zinc is used to galvanize iron, to prepare roofing material, container of dry cells and to make brass when mixed with copper.
+- Zinc is used to galvanize iron, to prepare roofing material, a container of dry cells and to make brass when mixed with copper.

-An elements is called non-metal which form ions by gaining electrons.
-For example, oxygen is a non-metal which form O2- ions by gaining two electrons.
+An element is called a non-metal which form ions by gaining electrons.
+For example, oxygen is a non-metal that form O2- ions by gaining two electrons.
 Similarly, nitrogen form N3– ions by gaining three electrons.

 Thus, non-metals also known as electronegative elements.
 The atoms of non-metals have usually 4 to 8 electrons in their outer most shell.
 For example, Carbon (At No. 6), Nitrogen (At.
 No. 7), Oxygen (At.
 No. 8), Fluorine (At.
 No. 9) and Neon (At.
 No. 10), have respectively 4, 5, 6, 7 and 8 electrons in their outermost shell.
 However, there are two exceptions namely hydrogen and helium which have one and two electrons in their valence shell or outer most shell, but they are non-metals.

 Physical Properties of Non-metals